fiware-docker/docker-container-service/docs/userguide/docker-compose.md

 /orion$ curl $port/v2/entities
 []
 ```
-We add to the DB enitity Room2 with attributes temperature and pressure and validates that the entity is indeed added to the DB.
+We add to the DB entity Room2 with attributes temperature and pressure and validates that the entity is indeed added to the DB.
 ```
 /orion$ curl ${port}/v2/entities -s -S --header 'Content-Type: application/json' -X POST -d @- <<EOF {